Hans Asperger: Perceptions of Asperger's work in the 21st century

 In 2010, there was a majority consensus to subsume Asperger's syndrome into the diagnosis "Autistic Spectrum Disorder" in the 2013 DSM-5 diagnostic manual.
 The World Health Organization's ICD-10 Version 2015 describes Asperger's syndrome as “a disorder of uncertain nosological validity”.

-Czech was the first to study the issue of Hans Asperger's Jewish patientsS 28.
+Czech was the first to study the issue of Hans Asperger's Jewish patients.
 While Asperger did not express overtly anti-Semitic ideas, his public statements and Asperger's treatment of his Jewish patients show an indifference to the persecution suffered by this population.
 He also seems to have internalized at least some of the anti-Jewish stereotypes of his time.

 Czech and Sheffer believe that Hans Asperger's diagnoses are sexist, while Dean Falk refutes that Hans Asperger was sexist.